uriahpissalidis/leetcode_easy/README.md

 -Added a java solution to leetcode #1528 on 05/17/22, Shuffle String, the tricky bit was trying to figure out how to "unshuffle" the string with the indices<br>
 -Added a python solution to leetcode #1389 on 05/18/22, Create Target Array in the Given Order, doing via python almost feels like cheating<br>
 -Added a python solution to leetcode #938 on 05/22/22, Range Sum of a Binary Search Tree, once traversal is figured out, the difficulty is trivial <br>
+-Added a python solution to leetcode #1773 on 05/25/22, Count Items Matching a Rule, simple case and search <br>
+-Added a python solution to leetcode #1859 on 05/25/22, Sorting the Sentence, used split, join, and list slicing <br>